 Requirements of Licensing Rule 400.8380(8)

 Before an original provisional license may be issued for a center located in a building constructed prior to 1978, the center applicant must submit a lead hazard risk assessment report indicating the proposed child use space, including outdoor play areas, is safe.
 Note: Paint, dust and soil must be tested for a lead hazard risk assessment.
 Water testing is optional but may be requested.
-Centers licensed before December 7, 2006 located in a building constructed prior to 1978 have until January 2, 2017 to obtain a lead hazard risk assessment and make any necessary corrections.
 The Lead Hazard Risk Assessment Summary (BCAL-4344) form must be included with the lead hazard risk assessment to document compliance with this rule.

 The lead hazard risk assessment must be conducted by a certified risk assessor.
 View a list of certified lead risk assessors.